seankim658/codeprompts/README.md

 3. By using Handlebar templates, the prompts will be comprehensive and consistent.
 If your preferred style guide and/or coding practices are updated in the future, there is no need to remember to update all future manually typed prompts.
 Instead, just update the target Handlebars template once.

 ## Installation

+To download and use the code prompts command-line tool, you have two options: you can download the release binary or compile from source.

 ### Release Binary